 Federal Criminal Codes

-Federal Criminal Defense in Dallas / Ft.
-Worth, and Throughout the State of Texas
+Federal Criminal Defense in Dallas, Fort Worth, Houston and Throughout the State of Texas

 - Criminal Conspiracy 18 U.S.C. §371 – A criminal conspiracy is an agreement to commit a federal criminal offense coupled with an overt act in furtherance of the agreement.
 Talking about committing a crime is not enough – one of the conspirators must have taken some action towards committing a crime.
 The maximum punishment for engaging in a conspiracy is 5 years in the federal penitentiary.Most federal indictments will include a conspiracy charge if the facts support it.
 Alleging a conspiracy permits the prosecutor to offer evidence that might not otherwise be admissible, permits the jury to convict one conspirator for the foreseeable actions of another, and permits the judge to take more conduct into consideration when assessing a sentence.